What does it mean to be a Catholic School when the majority of students are not Catholic?

 - Cura personalis, or care for the whole person

 - The dedication to shaping “young women and men for others”

 - A quest for the “Magis” — always striving to do and be “greater” for the service of God

 Pierre Toussaint: Our Patron Saint

 Pierre Toussaint is a fitting model for all who are connected with Gesu School.
 Toussaint, a Haitian slave, moved to New York City with his master in the 1700s.
 Despite his own hardships, he began helping to free many other slaves, choosing even to free others before himself.
 He dedicated his life to helping the less fortunate, giving everything he and his wife Juliette had to poor and orphaned children, opening a school to teach black children a trade, and providing medical care for victims of yellow fever.
-Toussaint’s life is an example to generous individuals who care deeply about providing opportunities for the poor and disenfranchised.
+Toussaint’s life is an example of generous individuals who care deeply about providing education and opportunities for those who are underserved.